WoTTsecurity/agent/docs/examples/adafruit-io/README.md

 ![wott dash](https://github.com/WoTTsecurity/agent/blob/master/docs/examples/adafruit-io/wott-login.png)

 If you already have the WoTT dash and have registered your devices, you can skip ahead to inputting the credentials of the device.
-Otherwise, register your WoTT agent device to the dash by obtaining the Device ID and Claim Token by doing the following commands:
+Otherwise, register your WoTT agent device to the dash by obtaining the Device ID and Claim Token by doing the following commands on said device:

 ```
 $ wott-agent whoami
 $ wott-aget claim-token
 ```

 and pasting the output into the 'Claim Device' segment of the WoTT dash.
 This device is now claimed and registered to the WoTT dash.
 You can view the list of your claimed devices on the main dashboard.
 Navigate to your newly registered device and add a new tag, `adafruit` to it.
-These tags are how WoTT identifies which devices specific credentials are intended for.
+Through these tags, WoTT identifies which devices specific credentials are intended for.

 ![adafruit tags](https://github.com/WoTTsecurity/agent/blob/master/docs/examples/adafruit-io/adafruit-tags.png)